Safety Index Synthesis via Sum-of-Squares Programming: Numerical Study

 \subsection{Robot Arm Results}

-To solve for safety index design, we first provide reference $[\Theta, \Omega_1, \Omega_2, \cdots, \Omega_{2^{n_u}}]$ via random sampling, and then solve Problem \ref{probfinal} using MATLAB \verb+fmincon+ function.
+To solve for safety index design, we first provide reference $[\Theta, \Omega_1, \Omega_2, \cdots, \Omega_{2^{n_u}}]$ via random sampling, and then solve Problem \ref{probfinal} using MATLAB \verb+fmincon+ function \rebuttal{via interior point solver}.
 To evaluate safety index design, we randomly initialize the robot, and use safe set algorithm~\cite{liu2014control} to safeguard the robot for $2000$ time steps, where the robot takes the most dangerous reference control (i.e., increasing $\phi$).
-We calculate the following statistics across the trials: \begin{itemize} \item \textbf{Computing Time}: The average time to compute a safety index parameterization.
-All experiments are performed with a 2.3GHz Intel Core i5 Processor. \item \textbf{Validness}: If safe control can be found over 1000 evaluation runs, we regard such parameterization of the safety index as valid. \item \textbf{Variance}: The variance of computed safety index parameterization across trials. \end{itemize}
+We calculate the following statistics across the trials: (i) \textbf{Computing Time}: The average time to compute a safety index parameterization where all experiments are performed with a 2.3GHz Intel i5 Processor; (ii) \textbf{Validness}: If safe control can be found over 1000 evaluation runs, we regard such parameterization of the safety index as valid; (iii) \textbf{Variance}: The variance of computed safety index parameterization across trials; (iv) \rebuttal{\textbf{Feasibility}: The chances of solving a feasible solution for nonlinear programming across trials.}

 The results are summarized in \Cref{tab:sos_table}.
-SOS programming achieves 100\% validness (i.e., nonempty set of safe control for all states) across all degrees of freedom.
-Moreover, the computing time is less than 1 second for the complex 14DOF robot arm system.
-As shown in \Cref{fig:SOS time}, the computing time scales logarithmically as the degree of freedom increases, indicating the efficiency of our proposed method for safety index design in complex systems.
+SOS programming achieves 100\% validness (i.e., nonempty set of safe control for all states) across all degrees of freedom. \rebuttal{The changes of solving a feasible solution for nonlinear programming decreases as the degree of freedom increases.} Moreover, the computing time scales logarithmically as the degree of freedom increases as shown in \Cref{fig:SOS time}, indicating the efficiency of our proposed method for safety index design in complex systems.

-We further evaluate the tightness of our method under the evaluation setting.
-The results show that the robot is able to get extremely close to the obstacle where the minimum distance is 0.001 meter while being able to avoid colliding with the wall.
-This indicates the safety index designed by SOS programming is not conservative and enables the robot to manipulate in a large safe set.